-On August 20, 2021, the SCNPC promulgated the Personal Information Protection Law, which will take effect on November 1, 2021.
+On August 20, 2021, the SCNPC promulgated the Personal Information Protection Law, which took effect on November 1, 2021.
 The Personal Information Protection Law aims at protecting the personal information rights and interests, regulating the processing of personal information, ensuring the orderly and free flow of personal information in accordance with the law, and promoting the reasonable use of personal information.
 According to the Personal Information Protection Law, personal information includes all kinds of identified or identifiable information related to natural persons recorded by electronic or other means, but excludes de-identified information.
-The Personal Information Protection Law also specified the rules for handling sensitive personal information, which includes biometrics, religious beliefs, specific identifies, medical health, financial accounts, trails and locations, and personal dignity or harm of safety of livelihood and property.
+The Personal Information Protection Law also specified the rules for handling sensitive personal information of teenagers under fourteen years old and other personal information, which, upon leakage or illegal usage, may easily infringe the personal dignity or harm of safety of livelihood and property.
 Personal information handlers shall bear responsibility for their personal information handlers will be ordered for rectification or suspension or termination of provision of services, confiscation of illegal income, subject to fines or other penalties.
-See "Item 4.
-Information on the Company-B. Business Overview-Regulation-Regulation Related to Internet Information Security and Privacy Protection."

 The scope of these laws and regulations is evolving and further detailed implementation rules and interpretations may be promulgated.
-We expect the regulations over data protection and privacy in the PRC to become increasingly more stringent.
+We expect the regulations over cybersecurity, data protection, personal information protection and privacy in the PRC to become increasingly more stringent.
 We cannot assure you that we can adapt our operations to the requirements promptly.
-We also cannot assure you that our employees would not violate any PRC laws and regulations regarding the protection of personal information.
+We also cannot assure you that our employees would not violate any PRC laws and regulations regarding the protection of personal information and other data and cybersecurity.
 If we or any of our employees fail to comply with these laws and regulations, we may be penalized by the relevant authorities and be subject to litigation against us by consumer advocacy groups or others, criminal allegations or negative publicity, and we may be forced to terminate certain of our operations, and our operations or reputation could therefore be materially and adversely affected.
+See "Item 4.
+Information on the Company-B. Business Overview-Regulation-Regulations Related to Privacy, Data Protection and Cybersecurity."

-Our advertising content may subject us to penalties and other administrative actions.
+Our advertising and promotional content may subject us to penalties and other administrative actions.